rossgard/fuelandweightbalance/README.md

-Start container: container:start
+foreman start
-The application should now be available at http://localhost:8080/
+The application should now be available at http://localhost:5000/app/index.html